AliRezaJoodi/AliRezaJoodi/Portfolio/Freelance_Russia_IsolatedMeasurementOfVoltageAndCurrentFor6Loads.md

 3CH for 3-Phase AC Voltage
 6CH 40A for Current
-Voltage Isolation with HCPL-7840 IC
+Voltage Isolation with HCPL-7840
 Curent Isolation with CT
-PCB with 2-Layer
+2-Layer PCB

 Remot work From Russia
 Date in February 2024